William F. Dunne: Communist Party

 In 1923, Dunne was expelled from the American Federation of Labor for his communist political views and activity in organizing the so-called "left wing" of the labor movement through the Communist Party's trade union affiliate, the Trade Union Educational League.
 Dunne was a delegate to the 5th World Congress of the Communist International in 1924.
 He presented a report to the congress on the American racial situation.
 He was elected as an alternate member to the Executive Committee of the Communist International.
-Dunne remained in Moscow during 1924 and 1925 as the representative of the Workers (Communist) Party of America to the Comintern.
+He remained in Moscow during 1924 and 1925 as the representative of the Workers (Communist) Party of America to the Comintern.
 He was elected a member of the Comintern's Organization Bureau at the 5th Enlarged Plenum of the Communist International, held in March 1925.
 Later in 1925, Dunne returned to the United States to become an editor of the Communist Party's daily newspaper, The Daily Worker.